Spinning up a VM now days have become a breeze. You sign with a cloud

 more than sufficient to host some side projects or demos.
 Such VMs

-account.
+come usually with a bare root account.
 This post is my TODO list to

 a VM able to host some web apps get in five minutes.